 Procedure

-• The commands required depend on the ports that you have mapped on your system, for example:
+1. Enter firewall commands for the ports that you have mapped on your system, for example:

 # firewall-cmd --permanent --add-port=80/tcp \